 Building or planning to build a mobile app?
-Make sure your app developer and you are on the same page regarding the main outputs you should be expecting from them along with a fully functional app at the end of the project.
+Make sure you're on the same page with your app developer regarding the main outputs you should be expecting from them along with a fully functional app at the end of the project.
 Here's a checklist for you.

 I. Technical Documentation

 1. A log of user stories (text file).